Flight-Free-UK/flight_free_uk_website/source/posts/an-alpine-adventure-in-bavaria.html.markdown

 Giving up flying is a sacrifice in one sense, but it offers definite gains as well, such as the ability to appreciate the journey to a destination and the possibility of different and more serendipitous experiences.

 #### Being able to enjoy travel without the guilt that comes from flying is a personal benefit as well, but more important than this are the actual environmental benefits involved – and in a time where many countries (including the UK) have felt the brunt of record-breaking temperatures, these benefits can’t be emphasised enough.

+*Sam Woolfe is a freelance writer based in London.
+You can find more of his work on his [website](https://www.samwoolfe.com/) and follow him on [Twitter](https://twitter.com/samwoolfe).*